yaltonr/edgegraviton/README.md

 <img align="right" alt="zarf logo" src=".images/Graviton Logo.png"  height="150" width="150" />

-Edge graviton is thought to create specific configuration of enterprises for edge deployments.
-It is utilizing many open source components as the basis, it is the case of Zarf.
+Edge graviton is thought to create specific configurations of enterprises for edge deployments.
+It utilizes many open source components as the basis, the case of Zarf.
+The idea is to have zero-touch provisioning of edge airgap environment.

 The idea is to deploy out of the box kubernetes on edge.